walshbr/introduction-to-text-analysis/data_cleaning/problems_with_data.md

 * Look at the line for a comma.
 Before the comma, you will find the first name.
 After, the last name.
 * Look at the line for a space.
 Before the space, you will find the first name.
 After, the last name.

-dirty data
-different formats
+The former is the more common way of representing data like this.
+Using commas to denote the different pieces of data is so popular that the format has its own name: **comma seperated value** or **csv**. dirty data different formats
 **dirty data**